Make your own "sun dried" tomatoes at home with a dehydrator and enjoy them any time of year in so many recipes.

 - Lay out your tomatoes on dehydrator racks.
 Do not overlap.

 - Sprinkle the tomatoes with a bit of salt, pepper, dried basil and/or dried oregano.
 Cover, and turn on the dehydrator at 140 degrees.

 - Dry for 6-8 hours, but check them after 6 hours to ensure they do not over dry.
 You want them to be slightly pliable.
 Flip them once about half way through the process.

-- Cover and store in the refrigerator.
-Should last 4-6 weeks.
+- Cover them in oil and store in the refrigerator in tightly capped jars.
+Should last 4 days.

 Here is a link to the one I own - It's an affiliate link, FYI: Nesco Snackmaster Pro Food Dehydrator FD-75A